-The National Head Start Association (NHSA) is a non-partisan, not-for-profit organization committed to the belief that every child, regardless of circumstances at birth, has the ability to succeed in life.
-NHSA is the voice for more than 1 million children, 200,000 staff and 1,600 Head Start grantees in the United States.
+The National Head Start Association (NHSA) is a nonprofit organization committed to the belief that every child, regardless of circumstances at birth, has the ability to succeed in life.
+NHSA is the voice for more than 1 million children, 245,000 staff and 1,600 Head Start grantees in the United States.
 Since 1974, NHSA has worked diligently for policy changes that ensure all at-risk children have access to the Head Start model of support for the whole child, the family and the community.